cardillan/mindcode/ROADMAP.markdown

     address to them.
 Problem with global variables, where initialization isn't easy to track.
   * Null function pointer corresponds to a special function that indicates an error and stops the program execution.
 The same prerequisites as above.
 Ask Anuken for an extension to the stop instruction

 # Processor-variables backed arrays

-Processor-variables backed arrays will always have a horrible performance, but when designed together with loops and loop optimizations they might be very useful - and not so slow.
-Loop unrolling could make them as fast as regular variables.
+Processor-variables backed arrays will always have a horrible performance, but when used together with loop unrolling or data flow optimization, they might be very useful - and as fast as regular variables.

 * Declared at fixed size: `array A[] = (1, 2, 3)` or `array A[4]`
 * Array name is not a variable - neither an l-value nor an r-value.